DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 2.md

 ### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a new contract named KnightCreator with access control public.
+2. Create a new contract named `CryptoKnight` with access control public.

-In the next lesson, we'll explore how to manage data within contracts.

 ### Solution !!